-\paragraph{Judgments.} The theory will consist in four different kinds of \emph{judgments}, for which we give the notations, along with the intuitive meaning.
+\paragraph{Judgments.} The theory consists in four different kinds of \emph{judgments}, for which we give the notations, along with the intuitive meaning:

-Most of the times, when we refer to a context, a type, a term or a substitution we implicitly mean such an object satisfying the adequate judgment that we often leave implicit.
-To emphasize this convention we add the adjective \emph{raw} to designate an object as given by the signature, without a judgment, and we state that a property is \emph{syntactic} when it is true on a raw expressions irrespectively on any derivable judgment.
+Most of the time, when we refer to a context, a type, a term or a substitution, we implicitly mean such an object satisfying the adequate judgment.
+To emphasize this convention we add the adjective \emph{raw} to designate an object as given by the signature, without supposing that a corresponding judgment is derivable, and we state that a property is \emph{syntactic} when it holds for raw expressions.

 \paragraph{Syntactic properties.} Given a raw term $t$ (\resp a raw type $A$, a raw context $\Gamma$, a raw substitution $\Gg$), we define the set of its \emph{free variables} $\Var t$ (\resp $\Var A$, $\Var \Gamma$, $\Var \Gg$) by induction as follows